rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 ## 2. Use Cases and User Flows
-### 1. Log in as a User (Lightweight Login)
+### 1. Log in as a User

 **User:** Any user

 **Trigger:** User opens the application for the first time and is prompted to enter their name.

 **Process:**
-- A simple input field asks the user to enter their name.
+- The user is greeted with a login screen asking for their name.
-- Upon submission, the name is saved in `localStorage`.
-- On future visits, the app automatically loads the stored name.
+- They enter their name (e.g., “Aki”) and click **“Start Cooking!”**.
+- The app saves the name in `localStorage`, so they will not need to re-enter it on their next visit.
-- When creating a recipe, the name is saved as the `author` field.
+- When creating a new recipe, the app automatically includes the user’s name as the `author`.
-- On recipe cards or detail pages, the app checks if `recipe.author === currentUser` to allow editing or deletion.

 **Outcome:**
-The user feels ownership over their content, and only the original author can edit or delete their own recipes.
+The user can ...

-### 2. Browse and View Recipes
+### 2. View Recipes

-**User:** Any user
+**User:** Any logged-in user

 **Trigger:** User opens the homepage or clicks on a recipe card

 **Process:**
-- When the homepage loads, a `GET /api/recipes` request is sent to the backend.
-- All recipes are retrieved from the database and displayed as cards in a grid layout.
+- The user opens the app and immediately sees a grid of recipe cards on the homepage.
+- Each card shows a title and preview of the recipe.
-- The user scrolls through the list and selects a recipe by clicking its card.
+- Curious about one, the user clicks on a card.
-- A `GET /api/recipes/:id` request is sent to fetch the full recipe data.
-- The app navigates to the detail page and displays the recipe's title, ingredients, and steps.
+- The user is taken to a detail page showing the full title, list of ingredients, and step-by-step instructions.

 **Outcome:**
 The user can browse all available recipes and view full details of any selected one.

 ### 3. Add a New Recipe
-**User:** Any user
+**User:** Any logged-in user

 **Trigger:** User clicks the "Add Recipe" button on the homepage and detailed recipe pages.

 **Process:**
-- The user is navigated to the recipe creation page
+- The user wants to share a new recipe and clicks the "Add Recipe" button.
-- A blank form is displayed with input fields for title, ingredients, and steps
+- The app navigates to a blank form with fields for title, ingredients, and steps.
-- The user fills in the information and submits the form
+- The user fills out the form with their recipe details.
-- A `POST /api/recipes` request is sent to the backend with the new recipe data
-- The backend stores the data in the PostgreSQL database
+- When ready, they click the "Submit" button.
-- The user is redirected back to the homepage where the new recipe is now listed
+- The user is redirected to the homepage, where their newly added recipe now appears in the list.

 **Outcome:** The new recipe is added and shown on the homepage.

 ### 4. Edit Own Recipe
 **User:** The user who created the recipe

-**Trigger:** User clicks “Edit” or “Delete” on their own recipe detail page
+**Trigger:** User opens the recipe detail page and sees their own post

 **Process:**
+- The user navigates to a recipe they previously submitted.
-- The app checks if the current user is the recipe’s author.
+- The app checks if the logged-in user's name matches the recipe's author.
-- If matched:
+- If it's a match:
+  - The user sees “Edit” and “Delete” buttons.
   - **Edit:**
-    - User edits the pre-filled form.
-    - `PUT /api/recipes/:id` request updates the recipe.
+    - The user clicks “Edit” and is taken to a form pre-filled with the recipe's current content.
+    - They make changes and click “Save.”
-    - Redirects to the updated detail page.
+    - The updated content is displayed on the detail page.
   - **Delete:**
-    - User confirms deletion.
-    - `DELETE /api/recipes/:id` request removes the recipe.
-    - Redirects to the homepage.
+    - The user clicks “Delete” and confirms the action in a dialog.
+    - The app redirects them back to the homepage, and the recipe is no longer listed.

 **Outcome:**
 The recipe’s creator successfully edit or delete their own post.

-### 5. Searching for an Existing Recipe
+### 5. Filter Own Recipes

-**User:** Any user
+**User:** Any logged-in user

-**Trigger:** User types a keyword into the search bar on the homepage.
+**Trigger:** User interacts with the homepage using "My Recipes" button

 **Process:**
-- The application listens to changes in the search input field
+- The user opens the homepage and sees a grid of all public recipes.
-- As the user types, the app filters through the list of recipes already loaded from the database
+- When the user click the **My Recipes** button there, the list only show recipes created by the current user.
-- Only the recipes whose titles include the search term are displayed
-- This is done entirely on the frontend using JavaScript (no additional request to the backend)

 **Outcome:**
-The user can quickly find recipes what they are looking for.
+- The user can easily switch between viewing all shared recipes and just their own posts.

 ## 3. UI Prototypes
 ### Prototype Objectives
-The UI design was first created as wireframes to define the layout and core features.
+The UI prototype focused on creating a visual outline of the application’s layout and overall look and feel.
 Visual styling and components will later be implemented using React and CSS.

 Before building the actual application, I created a prototype to:
-- Define the core features and interactions of the recipe app
+- Explore the visual style and color scheme of the app
-- Sketch out the page layouts and navigation flow
-- Test the usability of the form and basic actions like add, view, edit, and delete
+- Define the basic layout of the homepage, recipe detail, and form pages
+- Communicate the core concept and user interface structure before development

 ### Prototype Development

 The wireframes were first drawn on paper and later created using Figma.
-The goal was to create a simple, user-friendly interface for everyday recipe sharing.
+The goal was to create a simple, user-friendly interface.

 The prototype included the following design elements:

-- **Home Page**:
+ **Login Page**:
+  - Asks the user to enter their name before accessing the app
+  - Shows the app logo and a “Start Cooking!” button

+- **Main Page (Home)**:
-  - Recipe cards shown in a grid layout
+  - Displays recipe cards in a grid layout
-  - A “Add Recipe” button in the navigation bar
-  - A "About the site" button and a search bar also in the navigation bar
+  - Navigation bar includes: "About", "Add Recipe", "My Recipes", buttons and a search bar
+  - Users can switch between all recipes and their own recipes using the toggle

 - **Recipe Detail Page**:
-  - Full information about a selected recipe (name, ingredients, steps)
+  - Shows full details of a selected recipe (name, ingredients, steps)
-  - "Edit" and "Delete" buttons
+  - Includes "Edit", "Delete", "Add Recipe", and "Home" buttons

-- **Shared Add/Edit Form**:
+- **Add/Edit Form Page**:
-  - Used for both creating and editing recipes
+  - Shared form used for both creating and updating recipes
+  - Contains fields for recipe name, ingredients, and step-by-step instructions
-  - Includes field validation (e.g., required recipe name, ingredients)
+  - Includes form validation for required fields
-  - Has "Save" and "Cancel" buttons
+  - Features "Save", "Cancel", and "Home" buttons

 The link of the Figma prototype - https://www.figma.com/design/6EVSQ4YpoGYnLhs6DXirWG/Final-Project-for-Adv-web-course?node-id=0-1&t=dlKvlASjNEuexZaY-1